hopesf/you-dont-know-js-tr/up & going/ch2.md

 typeof a;				// "boolean"

 a = null;
-typeof a;				// "object" -- weird, bug
+typeof a;				// "object" -- JavaScript dilinde bulunan ilginç bir bug

 a = undefined;
 typeof a;				// "undefined"